 The Path Home

 I walk ~ a lot.
 It’s an obsession.
 Washes several birds in the same bath; get some exercise, a shot of nature, and private time to contemplate just about everything.
-There’s a path that takes me past a small nature preserve, then slips me into the hood next door, (there’s only two streets on our side, so I borrow theirs for a daily two-mile jaunt.)
+There’s a path that takes me past a small nature preserve, then slips me into the hood next door, (there’s only two streets on our side, so I borrow theirs for a daily three-mile jaunt.)
 Whoever paid to have the path paved is my hero.

 The nature preserve is a kaleidoscope of constantly changing color.
 With all the rain the East has seen this year, at one point the wild flowers and weeds were towering over my head.
 A farmer came and harvested the field for feed, setting the stage for the fall growth; new hues and heights.
 It’s all very pretty and peaceful, but the primary backdrop for my walk is the picturesque little neighborhood beyond the pasture.
 It’s finely trimmed, compact lots, offer city style living in the middle of forever farmland (Amish horse and buggy carts own the roads.)
 When I say picturesque, I’m not exaggerating, it’s the prettiest little hood.
 The residents care about their homes and community, it’s obvious.
 Feels like I’m strolling around my own private sanctuary, canvassed with arbors, play-sets, patios, porch swings and fire pits.
 And flowers, good Lord, the flowers.
 The builder obviously offered white picket fencing as an option because it’s a predominate feature throughout.
 Classic stuff.
 Large grassy common areas run down the middle of the main road, and in between several of the side streets.
 The biggest boast a pergola and a gazebo.
 A haven of middle-class America.